openmdx/openmdx-documentation/Sdk/StepByStepEclipse.md

 ![img](files/StepByStepEclipse/StepByStepEclipse.pic060.png)

-Navigate to the _openMDX SDK_ installation directory and then to the project folder _openmdx_.
+Navigate to the _openMDX SDK_ installation directory and then to the project folder _openmdx2_.
 Eclipse recursively scans all directories.
 Deselect the projects _openMDX/Core_, _openMDX/Security_ and _openMDX/Portal_ because they occur multiple times as indicated below:

 ![img](files/StepByStepEclipse/StepByStepEclipse.pic080.png)